Computational quantum transport: a scattering approach perspective: Green's function formalism for the quantum problem

 In Sec.~\ref{sec:def-of-green} we first provide the general definitions of Green's functions.
 Since electron-electron interactions are only considered at the mean-field level in this review, we restrict ourselves to quadratic Hamiltonians for which Green's functions take a much simpler form.
 Sec.~\ref{sec:gener-form-as} shows how the retarded Green's function can be obtained from the solution of a linear problem similar to the one defined in the preceding sections for the scattering matrix.
-We proceed in Sec.~\ref{sec:self-energy-leads} and \ref{sec:gamma} with defining the self-energy of a lead, an important concept of the Green's function approach.
-Very interestingly, we shall find that the self-energy satisfies a self-consistent equation that could allow one to calculate it without the construction of the lead modes.
-In fact, self-energies are often calculated this way.
+We proceed in Sec.~\ref{sec:self-energy-leads} and \ref{sec:gamma} by defining the self-energy of a lead, an important concept of the Green's function approach.
+Interestingly, we shall find that the self-energy satisfies a self-consistent equation that could allow one to calculate it without the construction of the lead modes, allowing alternative approaches.
 The relation between the retarded Green's function and the scattering matrix, known as the Fisher--Lee relation, is worked out in Sec.~\ref{sec:fisher-lee}.
 We end with Sec.~\ref{sec:similarity} where we discuss general relations that unveil common mathematical structures that occur in different parts of the formalism.